Q. Can I learn Arabic?

 A. The Gulf in general is a region rich in culture and traditions.
 Other cultures are welcomed and appreciated.
 People living in the Gulf are both accommodating and friendly.
 English is widely spoken and understood.
 For more information on the culture, events and lifestyle see www.Timeoutbahrain.com or www.clickbahrain.com .

 Q. How long will it take process my visa?

 A. After submitting your documents to the Ministry of Labor, the issuance of a work visa is anticipated to take anywhere between 1-3 months after arriving in Bahrain.
 Certain religious holidays such as Ramadan and Eid may delay the processing times.
 The flow of arrivals in Bahrain will also play a determining factor in the length of processing time (e.g. end of summer is busier therefore may take longer).

 Q. Is there a relocation/settling in allowance?

 A. Yes, there is a $200 USD (75 BD) relocation allowance per person upon arriving in Bahrain (this is issued only once upon arrival and does not apply when the employee leaves for vacation or leaves the country either to return to their origin country or otherwise).
 In addition to the allowance the school provides you with a fully furnished flat.
-The flat is stocked with necessities for the first few days such as tea, sugar, bread, cheese, fruits, water, juice, coffee, milk, vegetables, shampoo, towels, napkins, garbage bags, washing detergent, soap and more.
-The later are provided to make settling in as smooth as possible.
+Some necessities will be provided at the flat to make settling in as smooth as possible.
 We will then provide you with an orientation schedule which includes taking you shopping for groceries and other needs.